After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following these steps:

 - Now the fertilisation amount of the brush colour is adjusted and all pixels of this colour will automatically be updated with the new nitrogen amount.

-To change the fertilisation zones on your VRA map, follow these steps:
+To change the fertilisation zones on your Variable N-Rate Application (VRA) Map, follow these steps:

 - Choose a brush colour with the nitrogen amount you want to apply to a certain part of your field by clicking on it.